cytoflow/cytoflow/docs/dev_manual/guides/new_modules.rst

   and should be placed in :mod:`cytoflowgui.op_plugins`.

-* A plugin class derived from :class:`envisage.plugin.Plugin` and implementing :class:`.IOperationPlugin`.
-It should also derive from :class:`.PluginHelpMixin`, which adds support for online help.
+* A plugin class derived from :class:`envisage.plugin.Plugin` and implementing :class:`IOperationPlugin`.
+It should also derive from :class:`cytoflowgui.op_plugins.op_plugin_base.PluginHelpMixin`, which adds support for online help.

 * Tests.
 Because of :mod:`cytoflowgui`'s split between processes, testing